 Traditionally, those who wanted to trade commodities were the producers and the consumers of the commodity, or speculators such as investment banks, fund managers and other financial institutions.
 Recently, the commodity market has become much more accessible to the average retail trader, allowing them to speculate on price movements of the commodities traded in the market - instead of actually owning them.

 Another method for the modern-day commodities investor is to trade via contracts for difference (CFDs).
-CFDs are considered an efficient way to trade popular commodities - such as Oil, Natural Gas, Gold or Silver - due to higher leverage, which enables a trader to use less capital to gain greater exposure to an underlying instrument, increasing potential for losses as well as profits.
+Before exploring this method, it is important to understand what CFDs are.
+CFDs are derivatives between two parties; a buyer and a seller, or a trader and a CFD provider (like Plus500) that states that the buyer must pay the seller the difference between the current value of the financial instrument and its value at the time the contract is entered into.
 CFDs are a derivative product that allows traders to speculate on the price movements of the underlying instrument without taking actual ownership of the product itself.
+Furthermore, CFDs are considered an efficient way to trade popular commodities - such as Oil, Natural Gas, Gold or Silver - due to higher leverage, which enables a trader to use less capital to gain greater exposure to an underlying instrument, increasing potential for losses as well as profits.

 Today, it is possible for the average retail trader to trade in a wide range of assets with CFDs.
 Plus500 provides clients with a user-friendly trading platform where they can trade CFDs over commodities such as Gasoline, Gold, Heating Oil, Natural Gas, Oil, Brent Oil, Palladium, Wheat, Soybeans and more.
 You can execute a real-price trade using a Demo Account with just a few clicks - straight from your desktop, mobile or tablet.
 To sign up or log in, click here.